vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

 failed to initialize datanode from network history: failed to fetch history blocks:failed to fetch history:could not write out the fetched history segment: context deadline exceeded
 ```

-## Solution:
+## Solution: Restart data node

-If the above issue happens, just try to start the `data-node` one more time.
+If the above issue happens, try to start the data node one more time.

-## Problem: Data-node fails to startup with the following panic
+## Problem: Data-node fails to start up with the following panic

+You may see the following information in your panic log.

 ```log
 panic: runtime error: invalid memory address or nil pointer dereference [recovered]